-Gene-Eden is a natural remedy that helps the immune system target the latent Epstein Barr Virus (EBV).
+Gene-Eden-VIR is a natural treatment desinged to help the immune system target the latent Epstein Barr Virus (EBV).

 The following information was published by the Centers for Disease

 Control and Prevention (CDC) on its website.
 In brackets and italic

 letters, you can find our comments on the CDC information.
 Also note

 We accept all types of credit cards (credit, debit, pre-paid, etc.).
 Sorry, we don't accept other modes of payment.

 To keep your privacy, your bank or credit card statements will show the name of our parent company.
 For obvious reasons we don't mention it here.

 For your security, we will never call you and ask for your credit card number, or personal information over the phone.

 Gene-Eden-VIR is only available on this website.
 Gene-Eden-VIR is not sold in stores, or on other websites.

 Epstein-Barr virus, frequently referred to as EBV, is a member of the